cypherpunk-academy/2064/en/084_1922_The swastika man.md

 Then he gets hope.
 If you then extend it over a few weeks or months, I think you can find out quite a lot."

 Captain thoughtfully: "Hmmm.
 Yeah, that might be true."
-Bertold nodded to him.
+Berthold nodded at him.

 Hakenkreuzmann: "You need illusions everywhere.
 Illusions of good, that's hope.